 - a pair of monitoring headphones and a good quality 32GB SD card (e.g. Sandisk).

 You are welcome to bring your own DSLR camera or similar, but we will provide cameras.

 This is a full-time programme with approximately 20 hours per week contact time and around 15 hours self-directed study.

 This programme is designed for anyone interested in developing their skills in photography and moving image to a professional level.
 The programme uniquely combines practical skills in both still and moving image production across a variety of contexts including: advertising, portraiture, fashion, events, news media, web TV and documentary.

 You will study

-- Camera expertise including: Still images, moving images, recording sound
+- Camera expertise including: Still images, video production and moving images, recording sound

 - Postproduction & editing

 - Interpersonal skills including teamwork, collaboration & networking

 - Business skills including: Invoicing, charging, accounting & budgeting; licensing, permissions & copyright; Health & Safety laws & practices; analysing web data

 - Professional skills including: Working independently; research & problem solving, working intuitively; responding to briefs and working to deadlines